shubhomoydas/pyaad/README.md

 matplotlib

-This codebase has two different algorithms:
+This codebase has three different algorithms:
   - The LODA based AAD
   - The Isolation Forest based AAD
+  - HS Trees based AAD

 To run the Isolation Forest based code, see rough-if_aad.txt.
 A sample command is:

     bash ./run-if_aad.sh toy2 35 1 0.03

+Note: Will update the run command for HS-Trees soon.

 Reference(s):